top of page

 Iekonsiio Brant

-She:kon, my name is Iekonsiio Brant, I am a 26-year old Onkwehonwe mother of two and a midwife apprentice.
+She:kon, my name is Iekonsiio Brant, I am a 26-year old Onkwehonwe mother of two and Midwife.
 My interest in midwifery began after the birth of my first daughter in 2015.
 That experience sparked a deep curiosity and respect for pregnancy, birth and the care that surrounds it.

 Midwifery, to me, is more than a profession- It is a way to support our people, protect birth knowledge, and build trust in the process.
-I am committed to growing into a midwife who is skilled, compassionate and rooted in both indigenous and evidence-based practices.
+I am committed to growing as a Midwife who is skilled, compassionate and rooted in both indigenous and evidence-based practices.

 Iekonsiio.jpeg